 - thereby perpetuates the chemicals industry's failure to innovate toward inherently safer chemical and product design.

-- mandating safety evaluations for all chemicals in active commerce,
+- Mandates safety reviews for all chemicals in active commerce.

 EDF reports spotlight urgent need for reform